Are you looking to bring a little sunshine indoors?

 Feit Electric’s adjustable color spectrum option solves the problem of determining which type of light to select.

 With three color settings available, you can quickly choose the one that’s best suited to your plants’ growth stage – blue for seedlings and vegetation, red for flowering, or full spectrum white for all stages of development.

 The 6400K LED strips provide full brightness (1,300 lumens) with no appreciable heat output, and are integrated directly into the fixture so there are no bulbs to replace.
 A flip of the color-coded toggle switch selects the appropriate color.

 The tough polycarbonate housing is smooth-edged and doesn’t rust or dent.
-It measures approximately 24 x 5 x 1.75 inches and can be flush mounted or hung using the included 6-inch wire harness.
+It measures approximately 24 by 5 by 1.75 inches and can be flush mounted or hung using the included 6-inch wire harness.
 The power cord is 5 feet long.

 Plus, you can link up to four units together as your indoor garden expands.